pantheon-systems/documentation/source/content/guides/redirect/07-php.md

 anchorid: php
 ---

 If your site configuration prevents you from setting the primary domain from the platform level, you can use PHP redirects.
-However, redirecting the platform domain will break the screenshot of your site in the User Dashboard, and may complicate troubleshooting for our [Support](/guides/support/contact-support/) team.
+However, redirecting the platform domain will break the screenshot of your site in the User Dashboard, and might complicate troubleshooting for our [Support](/guides/support/contact-support/) team.

-AGCDN only works with custom domains; `.pantheonsite.io` domains are not covered.
+AGCDN only works with custom domains.
+This means that `.pantheonsite.io` domains are not covered.
 With AGCDN, a site will not be fully protected under WAF if it is using the platform domain.
 A platform domain redirect to the main domain is recommended.

 <Partial file="_redirects.md" />